 Grilled Carne Asada Tacos

-- 2 lbs skirt steak, approximate
+- 2 lbs skirt or flank steak, approximate

 For the marinade:

-- 2 minced jalapeno peppers, one with seeds and one without
+- 2 jalapeno peppers, minced (one with seeds and one without)

 - 2 tbsp chopped fresh cilantro